Explore the API with Postman

 .
 Postman opens a new tab to GET that URL.
 Click "Send" to see the venues related to the root resource.

 This is a classic hypermedia response.
-It has the data you requested (the list of venues in an array named _items
+It has the data you requested (the list of venues in an array in _embedded

 ).